microsoft/FluidFramework/docs/content/posts/fluidframework-1.0.md

 This means that with 1.0, some packages have moved between scopes, and you'll need to update your dependencies to the 1.0 @fluidframework packages.
 We've written [a guide for moving to 1.0] that will help you upgrade to 1.0 with minimal effort.

 Server packages are versioned separately from the client packages, though they are all published under the @fluidframework scope.
-The compatible versions of the client libraries with a given service can be found in our [list of Fluid services], including options for self-hosting Routerlicious yourself.
+The compatible versions of the client libraries with a given service can be found in our [list of Fluid services].

 For 1.0, it's simple: the 1.0 client packages are all supported against the XXXXX version of Routerlicious, and the now-available Azure Fluid Service.